Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 #### Wake on LAN

-Control Server can send Wake on LAN magic packets to power on machines connected to its network.
+Hub can send Wake on LAN magic packets to power on machines connected to its network.

 To configure a component for Wake on LAN, you must specify its MAC address.
 If the given machine has a static IP address, you can also provide it.
-Control Server will ping that address at intervals to check if the machine is powered on. **To send pings on Windows, you must run Control Server with administrator privileges.**
+Hub will ping that address at intervals to check if the machine is powered on. **To send pings on Windows, you must run Hub with administrator privileges.**

 #### Static Components

-In order to view the real-time status of a component, it must be either running Constellation Apps or sending pings that conform to the API.
-However, non-Constellation components can be added in order to make use of the maintenance tracking system.
+In order to view the real-time status of a component, it must be either running Exhibitera Apps or sending pings that conform to the API.
+However, non-Exhibitera components can be added in order to make use of the maintenance tracking system.

 ## Using the web console